cabal-club/cable/readme.md

 changed, so that routing loops can be more easily detected by peers in the network.

-The protocol MAY be extended by implementors by creating additional `msg_type`s.
-Implementors MUST only use `msg_type > 255`.
+The protocol MAY be extended by implementers by creating additional `msg_type`s.
+Implementers MUST only use `msg_type > 255`.
 The first 256 are reserved for core protocol use.

 #### 6.2.2 Requests